unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

     print(n)
 ```

-This is a trivial example of side-effects, note that putting this on one-line without changing anything except whitespace would be invalid no matter how, however the intent of this knowledge is to be applicable into concepts such as list comprehensions, for example:
+This is an example of side-effects, note that putting this on one-line without changing anything except whitespace would be invalid no matter how, however the intent of this knowledge is to be applicable into concepts such as list comprehensions, for example:

 ```py
 [